A Small Bonfire on the Beach in Toronto

-Our good friends Leslie and Niall treated us to something really fun on Saturday evening.
-We had dinner cooked over a bonfire, on a soft sandy beach, beside a gently lapping lake, under a star speckled sky.
+Our good friends Leslie and Niall treated us to something really fun on Saturday evening — We had dinner cooked over a fire, on a soft sandy beach, beside a gently lapping lake, under a star speckled sky.
 I’ve lived in Toronto nearly my whole life and had no idea that was even possible to do here!

 It happened just east of the city core, at Cherry Beach, where, a short walk from a public parking lot, there are designated fire-pits set up every 50 feet or so.
 I counted about 10 fires glowing in the dark on that night.

 On what was the second last day of summer, the weather was so pleasant that we never even took the jackets we brought along out of our bags the whole time, remaining in our short sleeved shirts.

 Also, following Leslie’s lead, we took off our shoes and socks and kept them off until it was time to go home.
 The beach was so clean and soft.
 A quick test of the water proved that it was remarkably warm.
 That really surprised me and I later read that, while Lake Ontario is generally cold, that part is usually quite a bit warmer, due to it being protected by a long spit to the east and the Toronto Islands offshore.